Modeling and Analysing Respondent Driven Sampling as a Counting Process: Results

 \section{Results}

-We begin by introducing our new statistical model; we then derive the associated MLE and discuss its properties.
-This is a generalisation of the model suggested in a previous paper by the same authors \cite{BPNAS} which was treated in a non-rigorous manner and studied only through simulations and evaluation on RDS data.

-The notations here attempt to maintain compatibility with both epidemiological modeling \cite{AB2000} as well as the theory of inference for continuous time counting process \cite{Andersen93, VanPul}; minor unavoidable clashes, however, are explained below.
+We begin by introducing our new statistical model.
+We then derive the associated MLEs, and discuss their properties.
+Our notation here attempts to maintain compatibility with both epidemiological modeling \citep{AB2000} and the theory of inference for continuous-time counting processes \citep{Andersen93, VanPul}.
+Minor unavoidable clashes are resolved as explained below.